Game Over: LSAC Says Farewell to Logic Games

 The LSAT, the frenemy of all future JDs, is about to see some big changes.
-Starting August 2024, the Logic Games section (formally known as Analytical Reasoning) will be replaced with a second scored Logical Reasoning (LR) section.
+LSAC is removing the Logic Games section (formally known as Analytical Reasoning).
+When will Logic Games be removed from the LSAT?
+Mark your calendars for the August 2024 LSAT.

 But, hey, don’t panic!
 This is not a complete overhaul of the exam structure or LSAT scoring!